cross-js/cross-js/README.md

 for await (let row of asyncJsonIterator) await fetch(row.url)
 ```

-Only the end developer that is on the top of the architec and sitting in just one enviroment is allowed to use fs but as soon as you start to allow someone else to use your package or it starts to be cross platform compatible then it should be forbidden.
+Only the end developer that is on the top of the onion structure and sitting in just one enviroment is allowed to use fs, but as soon as you allow someone else to use your package or it starts to be cross platform compatible, then it should be forbidden.

 ## Don't use Buffer

 #### Why?

-`Uint8Array` and `Buffer` have very much in common and are very similar to each other.
+`Uint8Array` and `Buffer` have a lot in common and are very similar to each other.
 Adding `buffer` will increase your bundle size a lot.
 And the fact that buffer inherits from
-`Uint8Array` have made recent Node.js core api's acceptable to typed arrays.
+`Uint8Array` have made recent Node.js core API's accept typed arrays.
 For example: `fs.writeFile()` used to only accept a Buffer but now works with both typed arrays and buffers.

-Following this rule doesn't mean you have to convert all buffers you receive from node's core api and other modules from buffer to UInt8Array, just treat the buffer as a Uint8array instead since buffer inherits from it.
+Following this rule doesn't mean you have to convert all buffers you receive from node's core API and other modules from buffer to UInt8Array, just treat the buffer as a Uint8Array instead since buffer inherits from it.

 #### How then?